 For hundreds of years, people turned to wood for construction because it was familiar and user-friendly.

-A century ago, wood was easily the best building materials, and there was an abundance of it all over the world.
+A century ago, wood was easily the best building material, and there was an abundance of it all over the world.

-Wood was inexpensive, readily available, and owners could design and build their own structures because the wood was flexible and had a very forgiving erection process.
+Wood was inexpensive and readily available, and owners could design and build their own structures because the wood was flexible and had a very forgiving erection process.

 Over the years, though, steel frame construction has become more popular and presents significant advantages over wooden buildings.

-Below we compare how the two materials stack up against each other in a match of wood buildings versus commercial metal buildings.
+Below we compare how the two materials stack up against each other in a match of wood buildings versus industrial metal buildings.